 Conduct that may be subject to criminal investigation

 Since these Regulations are not an Act of Parliament, nor part of the law of the land, they do not seek to reflect or incorporate the approach of the criminal law in defining criminal offences with great precision.
 Their purpose is to regulate the contractual relationship between students and the College.

-If the matter is being investigated or prosecuted under the criminal law, then save for taking any necessary precautionary action, the internal disciplinary process shall usually be suspended until the criminal process is at an end.
+If the matter is being investigated or prosecuted under the criminal law, then the enrolled student has a responsibility under this regulation to notify the College.
+Save for taking any necessary precautionary action, the internal disciplinary process shall usually be suspended until the criminal process is at an end.
 However, the College may invoke its disciplinary procedures more immediately if it considers this to be appropriate.

-Where the student has received a caution or has been convicted in relation to criminal offence, the College may take action in relation to them under this Regulation.
+Where the student has received a caution or is convicted in relation to criminal offence, the College may take action in relation to them under this Regulation.
 A caution or conviction establishes responsibility for an act and therefore no further investigation shall be required by the College.

 Where a decision is taken by the police or crown prosecution service not to pursue a criminal case against the student or where the student has been acquitted of a criminal offence, the College may still take disciplinary action if there are outstanding matters of concern which have not been addressed through the criminal process.